All Theodore Roosevelt’s children had some of his qualities, but Ethel was more like her mother than any of them.

 Ethel Roosevelt (1891-1977) was seven years younger than her half-sister Alice, and surrounded by brothers: two older and two younger.

 Chubby as a child, with little of the sparkle that enveloped her older sister, Ethel developed a take-charge attitude from her earliest age.
 “Bossy,” as her brothers remembered.
-Nevertheless, it would be Ethel that most of them would turn to for support, comfort and good sense.
+Nevertheless, it was to Ethel that most of them turned for support, comfort and good sense.

 Ethel in the White House